bingmann/malloc_count/README.md

 forwarded to the usual libc allocator.

 To keep track of the size of each allocated memory area, `malloc_count` uses a
-trick: it prepends each allocation pointer with two `size_t` variables: the allocation size and a sentinel value.
-Thus when allocating *n* bytes, in truth *n + 16* bytes are requested from the libc `malloc()` to save the size.
+trick: it prepends each allocation pointer with two additional bookkeeping
+variables: the allocation size and a sentinel value.
+Thus when allocating *n* bytes, in truth *n + c* bytes are requested from the libc `malloc()` to save the size (*c* is by default 16, but can be adapted to fix alignment problems).
 The sentinel only serves as a check that your program has not overwritten the size information.